Spark0914724/gift-ecommerce/README.md

 -  Responsive layout across devices
 -  Highlighted sections for offers, categories, or product shots
 -  Smooth scroll and modern UI aesthetics
--  Fast lightweight, built with HTML, Tailwind, and minimal JS
+-  Fast and lightweight, built with HTML, Tailwind, and minimal JS

 ---